 Automatic password expiration is available in MySQL 5.7.4 and

 account when its password was last changed, and the server

-with no explicit manual password expiration.
+explicit manual password expiration.

 system variable defines the global automatic password expiration

 policy.
 It applies to accounts that use MySQL built-in

 authentication methods (accounts that use an authentication plugin

 is 0, which disables automatic password expiration.
 If the value

 permitted password lifetime; passwords must be changed every